You’ve gotten your business off the ground and you’re actually doing quite well.

 Like we mentioned in the intro, foregoing small business CRM software may have served your company well until this point.
 You figure you can continue the hot streak at no detriment to your long-term success and bottom line.

 That’s unfortunately rarely the case.
 With time, as a company grows, so too does its customer base.
-To accommodate more customers, you absolutely need small business CRM software.
+To accommodate more customers, you absolutely need a CRM for small business.

 Going without it can be troublesome in several ways.
 As we discussed, your company may hire extra staff to deal with these new customers.
 That’s more money that now goes towards payroll that a small business might not necessarily have to spare.